-On the day of inspection, we spoke with two patients.
-Both patients we spoke to told us that staff were compassionate and understanding.
+On the day of inspection, we received feedback from 15 patients.
+Patients said staff were compassionate, kind, professional and understanding.

 Privacy and dignity

 Staff were aware of the importance of privacy and confidentiality.

 The practice had installed closed-circuit television, to improve security for patients and staff.
 Relevant policies and protocols were in place.